alexgrozav/gulp-setup/README.md

 ## Configuration
 Here's a sample configuration for gulp-setup that defines a custom task called `mytask` and overrides the options for the existing default `javascript` task.
+The `tasks` object key defines the name of the gulp task.
 ```js
 const gulp = require('gulp');
 const plugins = require('gulp-load-plugins')();